Beshario/beshario.github.io/aboutme.md

 ---

 Hi, my name is Beshari.
-I'm a mechatronics engineer with love for system design and contro.
-Currently I am working on advancing robtoics with integrating deep and reinforcement learing techniqques to robots.
+I'm a mechatronics engineer with love for system design and control.

 [Resume](/assets/PDF/Beshari_Jamal_sw.pdf)